Infatuation Is Mental Illness: 8 Health Tricks to Avoid It

 Spending less time sinking into irrational thoughts like "he is perfect" or "she is the most beautiful girl I will ever meet" will change your brain pathways over time, making incidences of infatuation less probable.

-The neuroprotective effects of chia seeds are a result of the anti-inflammatory properties of omega-3 ALA's, which make up 65% of the seed's natural oils.
-Incorporating them into your diet (as well as other vegan fats like avocado, sunflower seeds and almonds) will set you up to be more mentally stable, as well as promoting excellent general health.
+The neuroprotective effects of such seeds are a result of the anti-inflammatory properties of omega-3 ALA's, which make up 65% of the seed's natural oils.
+Incorporating them into your diet (as well as other fats like grass-fed meat, eggs, fish avocado, sunflower seeds and almonds) will set you up to be more mentally stable, as well as promoting excellent general health and a beautiful glow from within.

 5. Supplement Vitamin D3 to Support Mental Health

-Serotonin is strongly implicated in infatuation; when obsessed with someone, you feel and act crazily due to abnormally low levels of the neurotransmitter (similar to those of an OCD patient!).
+Serotonin is strongly implicated in infatuation; when obsessed with someone, you feel and act in an unstable way due to abnormally low levels of the neurotransmitter (similar to those of an OCD patient!).
 Thus, supplementing with vitamin D3 (must be soft-gel form) will support your mental health and make you less likely to fall in love with people who can't love you back.

 6. Consider 5-HTP to Naturally Increase Serotonin

-Serotonin plays a significant role in keeping you "calm", content and obsession-free.
-When dealing with unrequited love, serotonin levels are low; this results in intrusive thoughts, neurotic behaviour, and depression.
+Serotonin plays a significant role in keeping you traquil, content and obsession-free.
+When dealing with unrequited love, serotonin levels are low; this results in intrusive thoughts, neurotic behavior, and depression.

 5-HTP is an endogenous amino acid (it exists naturally in the body).
 As the precursor to serotonin, it gently and safely boosts your serotonin levels with no unpleasant side effects.
 If you want to prevent or put an end to thoughts like "she's the only one" or "I'll never meet anyone as intriguing as her", 5-HTP can work tremendously well.